renatolinsdigital/javascript-quickstart/README.md

 __Code Spell Checker(by Street Side Software)__:  This extension helps maintain clean and error-free code by highlighting spelling mistakes in comments and strings.
 It assists in avoiding typos and ensuring code professionalism.

-- General Configuration: Visual Studio Code allows you to customize settings, keybindings, and themes to suit your preferences.
+General Configuration: Visual Studio Code allows you to customize settings, keybindings, and themes to suit your preferences.
 Explore the various features provided by VS Code and its plugins to enhance your JavaScript development experience.

+3. __Automatic code formatting with Prettier:__

-NOTE: To enable automatic code formatting with Prettier upon saving JavaScript files, create a folder named __.vscode__ in the root directory of your project.
+To enable automatic code formatting with Prettier upon saving JavaScript files, create a folder named __.vscode__ in the root directory of your project.
 Inside this folder, include a file named __settings.json__ with the following configuration:

 ```json
 {